 Yes, you heard it right.
-Whether Rome was built in a day or not but with expenses of few days and with expert advice you can decide upon whether Italy is right destination for your Under Graduate / Post Graduate study programme.
-From pages of history I know Italy has a rich tradition of higher education; Galileo Galilei, Leonardo da Vinci, Camilo Golgi and list goes on and on… Reason enough you can select study programme offerd from an Italian institution.
+Whether Rome was built in a day or not but with expense of few days and with expert advice you can decide upon whether Italy is right destination for your Under Graduate / Post Graduate study programme.
+From pages of history we know Italy has a rich tradition of higher education; Galileo Galilei, Leonardo da Vinci, Camilo Golgi and list goes on and on… Reason enough you can select study programme offered from an Italian institution.

-Flying to Europe is dream for non-Europeans, study and live there is like a dream come true.
+Flying to Europe is dream for non-Europeans.
+To study and live there is like a dream come true.
 No matter from which part of the world you belongs to, there you will find more than 35000 students enrolled in different academic programmes.

 The QS World University Ranking, one of the trusted ranking agency of higher education institutions often ranks many Italian Universities and MBA colleges well within 200.
 There are many institutes across length and breadth of the country, you always can find one of your choice.

 Italy has around 97 universities, which are divided into several categories: